-After a while I began to see that a career in mental health was not right for me and started to wonder what I could possibly do instead.
+From working in a corporate office job and studying psychology part time I made a switch and took a part-time job as a Recovery Worker for a mental health charity with a long term plan of perhaps working in clinical psychology.
+This job involved supporting people through work based activities at a newsagents/cafe site and I loved the freedom from being sat at a desk all day and working directly with people to help them work towards their recovery goals.
+The gym became my main focus outside of work as a way to keep my energy levels up and restore my own wellbeing from what could be emotionally demanding work.
+After a while I began to see that a career in mental health was not right for me.
 I knew I needed something that would keep me active during the day, not back behind a desk, something that would keep me working with people in a supportive way, and something where pursing my fitness goals and interests would fit well.
 Deciding to train as a PT wasn’t an instant revelation but more a slow process of working through the internal objections and fears ‘ok, I could do that but… it looks hard, I’ll never be as good as all these awesome instructors, scary being self-employed’ and so on.
 There were a couple of light-bulb moments that pushed me to go for it.
 The first happened on holiday in New Zealand.
 The second was on the Leadership in Running Fitness course I booked to ‘dip my toe in the water’ and get a non-professional qualification that would show me how to organise and lead a running group.
 During the day the participants all get to practice ideas for warm-ups, running drills and games then at the end we all had a go at leading a section of a run group session.
 I was in the first team to go and had the warm-up to lead, yes, that was scary, but I did it.
-And it was awesome.
 I got them moving.
 They enjoyed it!
+And it was awesome.
 I was glowing all the way home and got myself booked on the next available fitness instructor/personal training course.

-In September 2015 I was qualified and lucky to start working with Oxfordshire Personal Training straight away doing PT and leading Bootcamps.
-This team is so professional and experienced at what they do that I could not have wished for a better introduction into the industry.
-The clients they get me working with keep me challenged and interested.
+I qualified in September 2015 and was lucky to start working with Oxfordshire Personal Training straight away doing PT and leading Bootcamps.
 Bootcamps have been the best thing – from not having had a clue what I was ‘supposed’ to be doing to trying out different ideas each week and seeing how people respond has been a really interesting process.
 I love finding new ways to challenge the group and then see the energy they bring to it each week.

 Level 2 Fitness Instructor